archernar/cuu/README.md

-       ca        cloudtrail-active    -a -s       Lists active users since start date (-s) cu        cloudtrail-user      -a -u -s    Lists user (-u) activity since start date (-s) cz        cloudtrail-allusers  -a -s       Runs cloudtrail-users for all users cw        cloudtrail-watch     -s          Runs cloudtrail-users for each acct in ACCOUNTLIST on the WATCHUSER in ~/.cuu.txt
+       ca        cloudtrail-active    -a -s       Lists active users since start date (-s) cu        cloudtrail-user      -a -u -s    Lists user (-u) activity since start date (-s) cz        cloudtrail-allusers  -a -s       Runs cloudtrail-users for all users cw        cloudtrail-watch     -s          Runs cloudtrail-users for each profile in PROFILELIST on the WATCHUSER in ~/.cuu.txt
 Note: Abbreviations are applied to output fields to limit line length
        -d will limit abbreviations
 ~/.cuu.txt  can contain defaults for these setting
-       STARTDATE=YYYY-MM-DD  PASSWORD=XYXYXYXYXYX  WATCHUSER=username  ACCOUNTLIST=A1 A2 A3
+       STARTDATE=YYYY-MM-DD  PASSWORD=XYXYXYXYXYX  WATCHUSER=username  PROFILELIST=A1 A2 A3
 </pre>